 Hard piping is preferred to the use of hoses where possible and practical.
-If hoses are needed for loading or unloading operations, they should be inspected and pressure tested at the intervals required by the various regulations.
-A satisfactory type hose is Goodyear, rough-bore, style WH-7 with Viton® equivalent.
-Multi-layered nd Teflon® are also tube. or the and polypropylene recommended.
+If hoses are needed for loading or unloading operations, they should be inspected and pressure tested at the intervals required by the various A satisfactory type hose is regulations.
+Goodyear, rough-bore, style WH-7 with Viton® tube, or the equivalent.
+Multi-layered polypropylene and Teflon® are recommended.
 U.S. Coast Guard regulation 33 CFR, Part 154.500 applies to hoses used for bulk transfers to and from tank vessels.